joyeuse08/development-project-/user-stories/administrator.md

 • As an administrator, I want to create user accounts for students and supervisors so that they can access the system.
 • As an administrator, I want to assign workplace supervisors to students so that the right people review the right logs.
-  As an administrator, i want to monitor the overall system activity so that i can ensureusers are active and compliant
+  As an administrator, i want to monitor the overall system activity so that i can ensure users are active and compliant